 If you wish to stick with your previous version of Python, you may apply the steps below to manually add Python to Windows path.

-Note that I’ll be using Windows 10 to illustrate the concepts, but similar principles would apply when using previous versions of Windows.
+Note that I’ll be using Windows 10 to demonstrate the steps, but similar principles would apply for previous versions of Windows.

 Step 1: Get to the Windows Environment Variables screen